-So rather than rattle off a list of features that you can expect to read this month (a list I will almost certainly ignore as the weeks wear on), I’m just going to go ahead and assure you that posts this month will include the usual mix of formats and subject matter, and will probably include reviews, Soapbox rants, Crystal Ball theories, Anatomy Lesson over-analyses and all the other fun stuff you’ve come to expect over the last six months or so.
+So rather than rattle off a list of features that you can expect to read this month (a list I will almost certainly ignore as the weeks wear on), I’m just going to go ahead and assure you that posts this month will include the usual mix of formats and subject matter, and will probably include reviews, Soapbox rants, Crystal Ball theories and all the other fun stuff you’ve come to expect over the last six months or so.

 Having said that, I should probably point out at this point that there might be a little less content than you’re used to, not just this month but going forward in general.
 I don’t want to set any expectations, but I think it’s fair to say that I’ll be aiming for at least one update a week as a minimum, with hopefully more than that if I can make it happen.

 Why am I taking my foot off the throttle?
 It’s actually pretty simple: I want The Pop Culture Studio to start living up to its name and begin showcasing original content.
 For that to happen, I have to actually make said content, and that takes time.

 I’ve had plenty of creative projects on the backburner for too long now, and I’m really itching to get a few of them properly under way, so between the desire to move this side of things forward, plus my commitments to work and my social life (all work and no play makes Jack a dull boy, after all), I’ve really got to prioritise which avenues I channel my energy into (boring but true).